What types of business ideas can I pitch?

 The pitched idea or concept must be the original work of the individual or team pitching it.
 Anyone who has an entrepreneurial idea for a startup company who would like to pitch to a panel of judges for the purposes of receiving feedback and potential prize money may register.
 Any and all business ideas are eligible (whether for-profit, nonprofit or social-enterprise business (i.e. a cause-driven business).
 Ideas and concepts deemed by Start Peninsula to be replicated, insincere, offensive, immoral, or unethical will be disqualified.

-On Friday night, participants will have 90 seconds to pitch a business idea and demonstrate to the panel of judges that it is exceptional.
+The Micro Pitch competitions may have a total of 15 Pitchers.
+Micro Pitch participants will have three (3) minutes to pitch a business idea and demonstrate to the panel of judges that their idea is exceptional.
 The objective of the pitch is to define the idea or concept by explaining the product, service, or value proposition in short duration of time, while exciting the audience and judges about the idea’s potential.
-Thirty (30) Pitch tickets are available for sale Friday night, but only 10 pitchers will be selected as semi-finalists.
-All participants who pitched are invited to stay for the weekend and work on their businesses, or they may join the team of a semi-finalist.
-On Sunday evening, the 10 semi-finalists will make their final pitch to the judges.
-See “How will winners be selected” for more details on the final pitch contest.

-The criteria judges use to score pitches on Friday is (max 5 points each):
+The criteria judges use to score pitches (max 5 points each):

 - Problem or Opportunity – the pitcher clearly articulates a significant problem or opportunity.
 The problem or opportunity is relatable and relevant to the market identified.